 If you’re ever injured in a car accident and need to speak with an insurance company you’re going to be working with two different claims adjusters.
 One of these claims adjusters is going to be handling any damaged property.

 The other insurance claims adjuster is going to be dealing with any injured people.
 If you have no property damage to resolve you might only interact with the injury adjuster, but the property adjuster might try to talk with you.
 Just remember these two people serve the same master.

 You’re working with your insurance company, but your insurance company is working against you.

 Working with the property adjuster will be relatively easy.
 Property has set cost which is dictated by the market.
 These external factors reinforce what the insurance company should pay.
-You might not need a lawyer to help you deal with this person because things like Kelly Blue Book keeps him or her honest.
+You might not need the assistance of a personal injury lawyer to help you deal with this person because things like Kelly Blue Book keeps him or her honest.
 You might not even need to talk to this adjuster at all if you don’t have property damage.

 Working with the injury adjuster is more complicated.
 Healthcare costs aren’t clear, because everyone requires different levels and types of care, so the adjuster has more opportunity to deny claims and say that tests and procedures aren’t covered by various policies.
 This can be overwhelmingly frustrating.
 Lawyers who represent injured people know what procedures, tests, and medical care should cost.
 They can fairly negotiate with an injury adjuster.